amplab/sprint/README.md

-# Pull-Star
+# Swift

-Implementation for Black-Box and Pull-Star algorithms for Regular Expressions.
+Implementation for Black-Box and Swift optimizations for Regular Expressions.

 ## Supported Data Structures